Pineda takes perfect game into 7th; Yanks beat Rays 8-1

-NEW YORK (AP) -- Michael Pineda retired his first 20 batters before Evan Longoria lined a double down the left-field line, and he wound up pitching two-hit ball over 7 2/3 innings Monday in the New York Yankees' home opener, an 8-1 win over the Tampa Bay Rays.
+Pineda finally made a mistake when he hung a slider to Evan Longoria, who doubled into the left-field corner with two outs in the seventh.
+Pineda pitched two-hit ball over 7 2/3 innings Monday and left to a standing ovation in the Yankees' 8-1 win over the Tampa Bay Rays.

+''When the fans stand up, it's a good moment for me,'' Pineda said.

-Pineda (1-1) dominated like the pitcher the Yankees have always hoped he would become.
-He struck out 11, walked none and threw 67 of 93 pitches for strikes.
+He dominated like the pitcher the Yankees have always hoped he would become.
+Pineda (1-1) struck out 11 , walked none and threw 67 of 93 pitches for strikes.

+''He had control of his pitches.
+He had control of the game.
+At no point in time did he lose that control,'' Yankees catcher Austin Romine said.

+A hard-throwing 28-year-old right-hander obtained from Seattle after the 2011 season, Pineda was 6-12 with a 4.82 ERA last year, the 68th-highest ERA among 74 qualifying pitchers in the major leagues.
+Yet he struck out a team-high 207 and led the AL with 10.6 strikeouts per nine innings.

+''It's mind-boggling,'' Girardi said before his final start last season. ''It just doesn't make sense.''

 Tampa Bay's Logan Morrison homered with one out in the eighth, a ball that hit off the top of the wall in right-center and deflected off a fan before bouncing back onto the field.
 A video review was needed to determine it was a home run.

-Pineda started 15 of his first 18 batters with strikes and didn't fall behind 2-0 in a count until the sixth inning.
-His slider had a sharp downward break, and fans started sensing the occasion in the sixth, cheering on every strike and rising for every out.

-Longoria reached on a first-pitch hanging slider and tipped his helmet to Pineda after reaching second.
-Leading 2-0 at the time, Pineda then fanned Brad Miller.

-Aaron Judge, Chase Headley and Starlin Castro homered for the Yankees, who broke open the game with a five-run eighth inning and won their second straight following a 1-4 start.

-A hard-throwing 28-year-old right-hander obtained from Seattle after the 2011 season, Pineda has been an enigma in New York.
-He was 6-12 with a 4.82 ERA last year, the 68th-highest ERA among 74 qualifying pitchers in the major leagues, yet struck out a team-high 207 and led the AL with 10.6 strikeouts per nine innings.

-''It's mind-boggling,'' Yankees manager Joe Girardi said before his final start last season. ''It just doesn't make sense.''
+''He was doing a good job of mixing his slider in and putting it in a good spot where it was just the bottom of the zone or diving down below,'' Morrison said. ''His fastball was down more, so it was kind of tougher to pick up which was what.''

 Tyler Clippard and Chasen Shreve combined for perfect relief.
-New York won its home opener for the 16th time in 20 years.
+The Yankees won their home opener for the 16th time in 20 years.

 New York took a 2-0 lead against Alex Cobb (1-1) on Jacoby Ellsbury's RBI double in the third and Judge's home run in the fourth, his second in two days.
 Headley, batting .375, led off the seventh with his second home run, and Matt Holliday chased Cobb with a run-scoring double in the eighth.